 - 1/3 cup Sun-Dried Tomatoes

-- Season the Chicken Thighs with salt and pepper to taste.
-Heat 2 tablespoons of the Olive Oil in a medium-sized skillet over medium-high heat and add the chicken, skin-side down, and sear for 4 minutes.
+- Heat 2 tablespoons of olive oil in a medium-sized skillet over medium-high heat.
+Season both sides of the chicken thighs with salt and pepper and place the chicken, skin-side down, and sear for 4 minutes.
 Flip and sear the bottom side for 4 additional minutes.
 Remove from pan and set aside.

 - Bring to a boil; reduce heat and simmer until slightly thickened, about 3 to 5 minutes.
-Return chicken to skillet and top with Sun-Dried Tomatoes.
+Return chicken to skillet and spoon the sauce on top.
 Cover and simmer for an additional 8 minutes.